mmmarquez/mvis-101/README.md

 ### Submission Structure
 **Folder structure** is very important in this course and can teach us about best practices.
 Please follow accordingly.

-Folder contents will change between assignments, but keeping the **same structure** ensures consistency and other benefits.
+Folder contents will change between assignments, but keeping the **same structure** ensures consistency and other many other benefits.

 **Root folder:** MVIS-101`_##_`first-name-last-name